Maire Tecnimont

-Maire Tecnimont S.p.A. is an Italian group numbering 50 operating companies in the engineering, technology and energy sectors.
-It deals in plant engineering in oil and gas, chemicals and petrochemicals, in green chemistry and in technology supporting energy transition.

-Maire Tecnimont manages large turnkey licensing, engineering, procurement and construction (EPC) projects in different geographical areas.
-It operates in over 45 countries in four continents through a staff of around 6,300 employees.

-In November 2007 it was listed on the Milan Stock Exchange in the FTSE Italia Mid Cap index.
+MAIRE (Maire Tecnimont S.p.A.) is a company listed on the Milan Stock Exchange.

 History

 Origins

 Fiat Engineering S.p.A. was set up in the 1930s under the name "Servizio Costruzioni e Impianti Fiat S.A.", as part of the Fiat Group, for the design and construction of equipment for the manufacture of cars.
 Subsequently, it specialised in the production of cogeneration and combined cycle plants both in Italy and abroad, with a particular focus on the Middle East and Latin America.

-In 1972, this branch of the business ("Servizio Costruzioni e Impianti Fiat S.A.") was made into a separate company and incorporated into a new company, "Fiat Engineering S.p.A.".
+In 1972 this branch of the business ("Servizio Costruzioni e Impianti Fiat S.A.") was made into a separate company and incorporated into a new company, "Fiat Engineering S.p.A.".
 It later extended its scope of operation in the transport infrastructure sector to include the design of high-speed railway lines and innovative underground railway systems.

-Tecnimont S.p.A. was set up by Montedison in 1973 in order to combine the specialist skills of the Engineering and Development departments of Montecatini and Edison, two big names of Italian industry.
+Tecnimont S.p.A. was set up by Montedison in 1973 to combine the specialist skills of the Engineering and Development departments of Montecatini and Edison.
 Montecatini brought the legacy of Giulio Natta (winner of the Nobel Prize for Chemistry in 1963) and its specialism in the production of polyolefin plants, while Edison had been active in energy production since the 19th century.

 Launch of the Maire Tecnimont Group

-In 2004, Maire Holding acquired Fiat Engineering (later Maire Engineering).
+In 2004 Maire Holding acquired Fiat Engineering (later Maire Engineering).
 Maire Tecnimont was formed in 2005 by Maire Holding's acquisition of Tecnimont.
 On 27 November 2007, Maire Tecnimont commenced trading on the Milan Stock Exchange by IPO.
 On 25 March 2008, the company was admitted to the blue chip market of the Italian stock exchange.
 On 2 August 2010, the company signed a lease contract for two Garibaldi Towers in Milan.
 Both towers have been renovated.